 - Assistance with independent living: Veterans receive this benefit when they are temporarily unable to attend school or work.
 This program is personalized on a case-by-case basis and is aimed to support retired service members pursuing employment.
 Assistance is usually provide for no more than 24 months.

-Grant and Home Loans for Veteran Disability Accommodations
+Learn About Grant and Home Loans for Veteran Disability Accommodations

 Disabled veterans often encounter accessibility issues when they return home.
 For this reason, qualifying applicants may access special programs created by the U.S. government.
 These programs aim to assist veterans make necessary housing adjustments.
 Furthermore, veterans may also obtain loans from private lenders to purchase a new home that is better suited to their needs.
 The VA partially guarantees this loan in order to ensure low interest rates.